Development guide#

 • Avoid using too much complex markup, such as nested bullet lists, since the formatting in the GitHub release description may not be what you expect and manually editing it is tedious.

-• The code style follows PEP 8, though in practice lean on Black and isort to format the code for you.
-Use SQR-072 for for architectural guidance.
+• The code style follows PEP 8, though in practice lean on Ruff to format the code for you.
+Use SQR-072 for architectural guidance.
 Use SQR-075 for the client-server monorepo architecture and SQR-076 for the Pydantic-based Avro schemas.

 • Use PEP 484 type annotations.
 The nox -s typing test session, which runs mypy, ensures that the project’s types are consistent.